Dual Principal Component Pursuit: Prior Art

-\paragraph{L1-PCA$^*$} Finally, the method L1-PCA$^*$ of \cite{Brooks:CSDA13} works with the orthogonal complement of the subspace, but it is slightly unusual in that it learns $\ell_1$ hyperplanes, i.e., hyperplanes that minimize the $\ell_1$ distance to the points, as opposed to the Euclidean distance used by methods such as PCA, R1-PCA and REAPER.
-More specifically, a hyperplane with normal vector $\b$ is learned from the data by solving the following optimization problem
+\paragraph{L1-PCA$^*$} Finally, we mention the method L1-PCA$^*$ of \cite{Brooks:CSDA13}, since it works with the orthogonal complement of the subspace, similarly to the proposed method of the present paper.
+Nevertheless, L1-PCA$^*$ is slightly unusual in that it learns $\ell_1$ hyperplanes, i.e., hyperplanes that minimize the $\ell_1$ distance to the points, as opposed to the Euclidean distance used by methods such as PCA and REAPER.

-where $\y_j$ is the representation of point $\xtb_j$ in the hyperplane.
 Overall, no theoretical guarantees seem to be known for L1-PCA$^*$, as far as the subspace learning problem is concerned.
 In addition, L1-PCA$^*$ requires solving $\mathcal{O}(D^2)$ linear programs, where $D$ is the ambient dimension, which makes it computationally expensive.